App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-If you’re not buying a car through a dealership and are wondering how to finance a private car sale, some good news: auto loans are also available for private-party car sales, though they may take a little bit more footwork to find.While private party auto loans tend to have higher interest rates than their dealership counterparts, since private party auto sales often occur at lower overall price tags, the trade-off might be worth it for you.
+Auto loans are available through both car dealerships and private parties, though getting a loan through a private party may take a bit more legwork.While private party auto loans tend to have higher interest rates than their dealership counterparts, private party auto sales often occur at lower overall price tags, and the trade-off might be worth it for you.
 Here’s what you need to know about private party auto loans, including where you can find them, their typical rates and terms, and how you can apply for one.

-A private party auto loan is a lot like the auto loans you’ll find at a dealership: a bank or financial institution lends a car buyer money to purchase a used vehicle off the private market.
-A borrower might use a private party auto loan to buy a car from a person they found on Craigslist, or from a friend who’s looking to sell their car.Like most vehicular loans, a private party car loan is generally a secured loan — and the collateral for this auto loan is, you guessed it, the car you’re purchasing.
-That means if you default on your payments, the lender can repossess your car.Consumers may ask, “What happens to car loans when someone dies?”
-The answer is that car loans do not simply disappear when a borrower dies.
-A surviving spouse may be responsible for paying the debt, or a lender may move to repossess the vehicle.Private party auto loans aren’t free, of course; interest is charged at an annual percentage rate, or APR, which can add up over the term, or length, of the loan.
-Loan terms may be anywhere from 12 to 84 months long.Importantly, private party auto loans often come with higher interest rates than their dealership counterparts.
+A private party auto loan is when a bank or financial institution lends a car buyer money to purchase a used vehicle off the private market.
+A borrower might use a private party auto loan to buy a car from a person they found on Craigslist or from a friend who’s looking to sell their car.Like most vehicular loans, a private party car loan is generally a secured loan — and the collateral for this auto loan is the car you’re purchasing.
+That means if you default on your payments, the lender can repossess your car.Private party auto loans charge interest as an annual percentage rate, or APR, which can add up over the term, or length, of the loan.
+Loan terms may be anywhere from 12 to 84 months long.Keep in mind, though, that private party auto loans often come with higher interest rates than their dealership counterparts.
 These loans can also have eligibility limitations when it comes to the vehicles themselves — cars over a certain age or mileage may not qualify.

 Private Party Auto Loans vs Typical Auto Loans